Summary

 BarCap,

-2002--2006: CTO/founder of Ixaris, leading the design, development and build-out of the J2EE-based EntroPay virtual credit-card system, with a (mainly-Malta-based) R&D staff of 20+ for this UK company.
-Ixaris had raised well over £3m of venture capital by March 2006.
+2002–2006: CTO/founder of Ixaris, leading the design, development and build-out of the J2EE-based EntroPay virtual credit-card system, with a (mainly-Malta-based) R&D staff for this UK company.

-2000--2001: various dot-COM projects including VP Technology for digitalRUM, a dot-com m-commerce B2B2C startup in London.
-Design authority and team manager from business requirements though to beta with rapidly expanding team up to about 15 staff.
+2000–2001: various dot-COM projects including VP Technology for digitalRUM, a dot-com m-commerce B2B2C startup in London.
+Design authority and team manager from business requirements though to beta with rapidly expanding team.

 2011: BP plc greenfield architecture/development on various projects including ship/cargo tracking.